GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 followed by *“it’s elegant and beautiful.”*
 Apple in their
-[Dark Mode developer documentation](https://developer.apple.com/documentation/appkit/supporting_dark_mode_in_your_interface) explicitly write: *“The choice of whether to enable a light or dark appearance is an aesthetic one for most users, and might not relate to ambient lighting conditions.”*
+[Dark Mode developer documentation](https://developer.apple.com/documentation/appkit/supporting_dark_mode_in_your_interface) explicitly writes: *“The choice of whether to enable a light or dark appearance is an aesthetic one for most users, and might not relate to ambient lighting conditions.”*

 {% Aside 'note' %}